• Free Tours

 • Some museums are also free on special celebrations like Sant Jordi’s Day (April 23rd) or La Mercè (September 24th).

 • 48h Open House BCN is also free for all, but to buildings that are not usually open to the public.
 Get in line with the locals to see some spectacular sights that reveal their secrets to the common man within those 48 hours.
-Volunteers (architects, interior designers, etc) talk groups through the sight so Spanish and Catalan is an advantage.
+Volunteers (architects, interior designers, etc) talk groups through the sight so to know Spanish and Catalan are an advantage.
 Held usually in October, check out to see if anything interests you on their site.

 • If you are looking for other things to do in Barcelona for free, you will probably find very helpful this complete article with links and extra information to make the most of your visit: Free Things to do in Barcelona.